astronomer/docs/software/manage-airflow-versions.md

 To upgrade your Airflow Deployment to a later version of Airflow:

-- Select a new Airflow version with the Software UI or CLI to start the upgrade.
+- Select a new Airflow version with the Software UI or CLI to initialize the upgrade.
 - Change the FROM statement in your project's `Dockerfile` to reference an Astronomer Certified (AC) or Astro Runtime image that corresponds to your current Airflow version.
 See [Customize Your Image](customize-image.md).
 - Deploy to Astronomer.